mounishachirapureddy/git_theory/part3.md

 ---

 This explanation now provides not only the steps for resolving conflicts but also explains **why** they occur — typically due to overlapping changes in the same area of the code.
 This adds context and shows a deeper understanding of how Git works.
+Sure!
+Here's a simple explanation in 3–4 lines:

+> **Interactive rebasing** lets you edit commit history before pushing code.
+You can reorder, squash, rename, or remove commits using `git rebase -i`.
+It's useful for keeping the Git history clean and understandable.
+I use it before merging to main to organize my commits.

+Would you like a quick example to go with it?